 HANDS ON FAMILY

 The Ryan family Camánmakers of Thurles were well known personalities at Semple Stadium on important match days and aside from the long established craft of hurleymaking, they were also prominent in assisting the G.A.A. in many other ways.
 In the 21st century craft of hurleymaking, the process no longer involves 12 mile journies by pony and cart, but it does still command a personalised interest in the art of hurleymaking.

-ScoreBoardMemoroes.com, was established in 2006 to compose editorial Online tributes to former Club and County players, Referees, Coaches and Club Volunteers of Distinction.
-We will be visiting a unique collection of Ireland’s hurley makers in the coming months, talking to modern day hurleymakers, also taking some interesting pictures and as an Irish Heritage website, our special reports on modern hurleymaking is eagerly awaited.
+ScoreBoardMemoroes.com is the Irish Home of All Ireland SportsLife Hall of Fame and was established in 2008 to compose editorial Online tributes to former Club and County players, Referees, Coaches and Club Volunteers of Distinction and Club Officers.
+We will be visiting a unique collection of Ireland’s hurley makers in the coming months, talking to modern day hurleymakers, also taking some interesting pictures and as an Irish Heritage SportsLife website, our special reports on modern hurleymaking is eagerly awaited.